Despina Vandi: Afti Ine I Diafora Mas – TV – Musicals (2016–2022)

+In 2024, she collaborated with rap artist Mente Fuerte, and together they reached No. 1 on the Official IFPI Airplay Chart by Media Inspector with the song "Panselinos."
+The track also achieved significant success in the digital domain, becoming double platinum in digital sales.

 Personal life

 Although born in Germany, Vandi's family was from Kavala, Greece, where she and her family moved when she was six years old.
 As a result, she did not learn German, unlike the rest of her family.
 She has one older brother and an older sister.
 Living in a lower-middle-class family, her dream was to become either an actress or a singer but she always knew that she should have something more solid as a background so she went on to study psychology, philosophy, and education at the University of Thessaloniki.
 When she first began singing, she used the stage name of "Elli Mara" before adopting the "Vandi" moniker, to hide that she was singing from her parents.

 From 2003 to 2021, Vandi was married to Demis Nikolaidis, ex-international soccer player and former president of AEK.
 They have two children: a daughter Melina (born February 2004) and a son Giorgos (born August 2007).

 Since 2021, Vandi has been in a relationship with Greek actor Vasilis Bisbikis.

 On 18 August 2008, Vandi was in a car accident on Kifissias Avenue in Kifissia, Greece.
 The car she was in, driven by her chauffeur, slipped on an oil slick that leaked from a tanker truck causing the car to crash into the truck ahead of her.
 After drivers helped pull her out of the vehicle, she was transported by ambulance to the general hospital in Athens.
 Vandi only suffered a cut to her head and got stitches.